Einstein Summer Pathway Programs Expose Students from the Bronx and Beyond to Medical Careers and World-Class Scientific Research

 Diana Plaza presenting research in the MECCC Summer Research Undergraduate Program

-“Everyone at Einstein was so welcoming,” said Diana Plaza, a Fordham University sophomore who participated in an Einstein pathway program three years ago and returned this year to join MECCC’s summer program.
+“Everyone at Einstein was so welcoming,” said Diana Plaza, a Fordham University sophomore who participated in the BEYOND ALBERT program in 2022 and returned this year to join MECCC’s summer undergraduate research program.

 In the lab of Hayley McDaid, Ph.D., and surrounded by other pathway program students and Einstein mentors, Ms. Plaza researched the effects of particulate matter on lung cells.
 She now hopes to oversee her own lab in the future, thanks to the inspiration and mentorship she received at Einstein.